Mathilde-Def/nirs_calibration_nutrient_iceland/R scripts/codes/01_prediction_model/README.md

     22-106-A-G1    <matrix[30 x 2151]>
     ...
     ```
-- predicted nutrient concentrations are presented in % dry weight.
+- Predicted nutrient concentrations are presented in % dry weight.
 - The R script `a_ready_to_apply_nirs_model_nutrient.R` loads the R object, and contains instructions on how to proceed with the prediction.
 - These models are calibrated under specific ecological and biological conditions.
 Extrapolation beyond the original dataset should be approached with caution.